Pauked/dcli/!todo.md

 [x] Support for additional arguments
 [x] Support for running a map editor
 [ ] Add --mapeditor and --mapeditorlast
-[ ] Add "active" map editor to game settings
+[x] Add "active" map editor to app settings
 [x] Make the selection of a PWAD optional!
 [x] Open PWAD readme in local text editor
-[x] Add "game settings" menu to be able to config -fastmonster, -nomonsters, etc, switched use for all runs [x] Add game settings automatically to play
+[x] Add "play settings" menu to be able to config -fastmonster, -nomonsters, etc, switched use for all runs [x] Add app settings automatically to play
-[ ] Have a profile switch of "include game settings?"
+[ ] Have a profile switch of "include play settings?"
 [/] Make menus less crashy if user aborts
 [x] Add a `--version` option to the CLI.
 [ ] Add a `--help` option to the CLI.